 Working Hours

-Regular working hours in the Philippines should not exceed more than eight hours a day.
-“Working hours” include the time employees spend on duty or at the prescribed workplace or when they are permitted to work.
+As per Article 83 of the Labor Code, regular working hours in the Philippines should not exceed eight hours a day.
+“Working hours” include the time employees spend on duty or are permitted to work at the prescribed workplace.
 Short rest periods during work time also count as hours worked.

 Employers must provide at least 60 minutes of break for regular meals, which don’t count as hours worked.
 This means that a workday of nine hours includes eight work hours and an hour for a meal break.